Last Updated on by

 In recent decades, the United States has made huge strides to reduce the amount of water consumed in American households.
 Prior to 1995, the average toilet consisted of 30% of a home’s water consumption.
 After 1996, new toilets were mandated to utilize 1.6GPF or less in contrast to the previous average of 3.5GPF on most toilets.

 This has been accomplished by collective advances in technology and the advent of low flush and dual flush toilets.
 Low flush toilets reduce the amount of water needed to flush contents by taking advantage of the natural forces of gravity along with pressurized air that pushes water through the drain.
 Dual flush toilets take water conservation in the bathroom a step further by offering patrons two separate buttons for flushing liquids and solids.
+If your toilet isn’t flushing, you may need to call on a plumber to have it fixed.

 Order a Toilet Online!